Khashoggi murder: Trump ignores US leverage over Riyadh

 "If you're going to deal with Saudi Arabia, you will be dealing with the crown prince."

-But Turkish President Recep Tayyip Erdogan, who claims the orders for the Khashoggi's killing came from "the highest levels" of the Saudi government, appears unlikely to follow Trump's lead.
+But Turkish President Recep Tayyip Erdogan, who says the orders for Khashoggi's killing came from "the highest levels" of the Saudi government, appears unlikely to follow Trump's lead.

-In leaking its assessment that Prince Mohammed authorised the murder, the CIA was sending the message that it was willing to "take on Trump", said James Dorsey, a fellow at Singapore's S. Rajaratnam School of International Studies.
+In leaking its assessment that Prince Mohammed authorised the murder, the CIA showed it was willing to "take on Trump", said James Dorsey, a fellow at Singapore's S. Rajaratnam School of International Studies.

-The move also suggested "the agency does not believe Prince Mohammed's survival as king-in-waiting is crucial to US national security or the stability of the kingdom," Dorsey added.
+The move also suggested "the agency does not believe Prince Mohammed's survival as king-in-waiting is crucial to US national security or the stability of the kingdom," he added.